 Note For simplicity’s sake, we’ll refer to many of the problems as concurrent rather than being more precise by saying concurrent and/or parallel.
 If this book were about concurrency and/or parallelism, we’d be more specific.
 For this chapter, please mentally substitute concurrent and/or parallel whenever we use concurrent.

 Many languages are dogmatic about the solutions they offer for handling concurrent problems.
 For example, Erlang has elegant functionality for message-passing concurrency but has only obscure ways to share state between threads.
-Supporting only a subset of possible solutions is a reasonable strategy for higher-level languages, because a higher-level language promises benefits from giving up some control to gain abstractions.
+Supporting only a subset of possible solutions is a reasonable strategy for higher-level languages because a higher-level language promises benefits from giving up some control to gain abstractions.
 However, lower-level languages are expected to provide the solution with the best performance in any given situation and have fewer abstractions over the hardware.
 Therefore, Rust offers a variety of tools for modeling problems in whatever way is appropriate for your situation and requirements.

 Here are the topics we’ll cover in this chapter: